tefdara/Distance-Metric-Learning/README.md

 ## Contributing

 This is a very basic exmaple.
 If you find a bug or have a suggestion for improvement, please open an issue or submit a pull request on GitHub.

-## License

-This code is licensed under the GNU General Public License.
-See the `LICENSE` file for more information.